HAIR PROJECT | How I Went From Red to Blonde

 – My hair was very unhealthy because of the constant dyeing to keep the color even, I couldn’t just do my roots, I had to dye all of my hair every month.
 I tried henna for a while, but after a few months it started to turn less red and more brown, forcing me to start using chemical dye again..

 Here we are four years and a few very scary weeks of transforming into a blonde later!
-Since I see myself as a DIY person (aka stubborn and cheap;) I wanted to do the whole process myself.
+Since I see myself as a DIY person (aka stubborn and cheap;) I wanted to do the whole process of going from Red to Blonde myself.
 Unlucky for me because it was very scary and stressful, but lucky for you, because you can learn from my mistakes and stubbornness!

 And as many of these extreme hair projects go, I can’t write this without a disclaimer.
 At first I wanted to write this as a DIY project, but since everyone has very different hair, I really can’t guarantee the same results.
 This is the story of how I turned my red hair into blonde at home and hopefully it is educational for those that are trying to do the same.